-Everything we know about The Finals
+Everything we know about The Finals: Destructive shooter gameplay details and trailers

-(Pocket-lint) - Sometimes a debut trailer and the pedigree of a game's development team are enough to make you pay real attention, and that's just what's happened with The Finals.
+Sometimes a debut trailer and the pedigree of a game's development team are enough to make you pay real attention, and that's what happened with The Finals.

 It's an upcoming free-to-play shooter that will take destructible environments to whole new levels, and we've got all the details you need to know about it, right here.